South Indian movies are not just different due to their language and the fact that they come from the southern part of our country.

-Of course, this is not meant to stereotype the South Indian film industry as just like any other they too have their own exceptions who are working to change the regressive parts of it and establish Tollywood as a better film industry.
+Of course, this is not meant to stereotype the South Indian film industry as just like any other, they too have their own exceptions who are working to change the regressive parts of it and establish Kollywood as a better film industry.

 While music composers like A.R.
-Rahman is making a name in international sectors, directors like Shankar, Rajamouli and Mani Ratnam are creating exception films that are being recognized on a global level.
+Rahman and others are making a name in international sectors, directors like Shankar, Rajamouli and Mani Ratnam are creating exceptional films that are being recognized on a global level.